Introducing Edgio Applications v7Find out what's new.

 A “client” is defined by each rate rule according to the Apply rate limit to option.
 For example, configuring that option to Any request will apply the selectedaction to all requests regardless of the number of requests generated by each device.
 Alternatively, identifying clients by IP Address will only apply the selected action to requests that originate from each IP address that violates the specified rate limit.

-6. If you would like to apply an additional rate limit, then repeat steps 9.2 - 9.5.
+6. If you would like to apply an additional rate limit, then repeat steps 7.ii - 7.v.

 Use multiple rate rules to apply different rate limits to various traffic profiles.
-Set up this type of configuration using either a single or multiple Security App configurations.
-If you assign multiple rate rules to a single Security App configuration, then each rate rule should contain one or more condition group(s).
+Set up this type of configuration using either a single or multiple Security Application configurations.
+If you assign multiple rate rules to a single Security Application configuration, then each rate rule should contain one or more condition group(s).

-2. From the Production Bot Rule option, select the desired bot manager configuration.
+3. From the Production Bot Manager option, select the desired bot manager configuration.

 1. Toggle the reCAPTCHA off option to reCAPTCHA on.